jokale/workout_tracker/README.md

 # Favourite workout tracker

-## Usage
+## How to use

-To use this app, just clone, run `rake db:migrate` and then run `shotgun`.
+To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.